-If you are coming back from Costa Rica, you are going to want to bring back some souvenirs for yourself or gifts for friends and family.
-You may have even been give a couple of “suggestions” on what to get.
+If you are returning from a trip to Costa Rica, you are going to want to bring back some souvenirs for yourself or gifts for friends and family.
+When I come back from Costa Rica I always bring back gifts or souvenirs that are typical of the country and its people.

 1. Salsa Lizano